simwrapper/simwrapper.github.io/docs/area-maps.md

 **filters:** (optional) List of any columns which can be used as category filters by the user interactively.
 Note that _active filters_ will be shown in the URL bar, so curated maps can be shared via URL.

-**values:** The column name (or names) containing values to be plotted.
+**columnName:** The column name (or names) containing values to be plotted.
 If multiple rows have a matching shape ID, all values will be summed together.
 (Other stats to be added)

 **colorRamp:** Describe the colors themselves: